Drug And Alcohol Addiction In Guam

 Crystal meth is a highly abused substance in Guam, with high purity batches that are easy to access.
 In recent years, $140 million in drugs were seized, much of this being crystal meth.
 Armed robbery increases have been linked to crystal meth, as dealers opt to receive valuable items in place of money to distribute drugs.
 Sadly, high school students are experimenting with this dangerous substance at higher rates than the national average.

-Prescription Drug Abuse in Guam
+Prescription Drug Abuse In Guam

 Prescription drugs like Ritalin, Klonopin, and Valium, are increasingly abused, though less frequently than marijuana and meth.
 Over 3,200 Ritalin pills were confiscated by Guamanian police in recent years.
 In Guam, they are sold for as low as $10 to $15 per pill on the street.

-Marijuana Abuse in Guam
+Marijuana Abuse In Guam

 Marijuana is, and continues to be, the most commonly abused drug in Guam.
 The availability of marijuana and the prevalence of its use by younger people make it a concern for law enforcement.
 In prior years, surveys noted 33% of children in 7th through 12th grade have tried marijuana.
 In 2015, 49% of high schoolers used marijuana.
 Marijuana drug-related busts have increased in recent years due to imports from Hawaii and the Republic of Palau.

-Hope for Guam
+Hope For Guam

 Finding help for drug and alcohol abuse can be like a challenging task.
 Despite the prevalence of marijuana and meth abuse on Guam, you owe it to yourself to find treatment.
-Contact a treatment professional to discover ways to get you back to sobriety.
+Contact a treatment provider to discover ways to get you back to sobriety.
 You can discuss whether or not you want to stay local for rehab or travel and explore your rehab options.
 Take control today, and stop harmful chemical dependencies before they impact you for the rest of your life.